Kerrigan29a/templite/README.md

 {% for i in range(x): %}{% # skipped linebreak  %}\
 loop index is {% i %}
 {% :rof >>>-(@_@)--> %}{% # skipped linebreak  %}\

+But be careful, adding any other character between the backslash and the new line character will break the rule and the backslash, and the following characters will be printed:

+{% for i in range(3): %}{% # skipped linebreak  %}\
+line ending with backslash and an additional space \
+{% :end-for %}{% # skipped linebreak  %}\

 Single variables and expressions starting with quotes are substituted
 automatically: